atSCM/tutorial-custom-transformer/README.md

 ## Conclusion

-We just created a ES2015-Transformer in no time.
+We just created a custom Transformer in no time.
 It transpiles ES2015 code on push and prevents overriding this code on pull.

 Of course there are many ways to improve the transformer, for example: